 by Walter Price

-Blues, the foundation of Rock N’ Roll and a genre that has been twisted and reshaped into infinite forms.
-And it’s becoming increasingly rare to find an artist who not only has the skills to cause a commotion among audiophiles and who is doing something brilliantly their own, while respectfully utilizing nods to the sounds that came before them.
+Blues, the hallowed foundation of Rock N’ Roll and a genre that’s been twisted and reshaped into infinite forms.
+As it’s becoming increasingly rare to find an artist who not only has the skills to cause a commotion among audiophiles and one whose doing something brilliantly their own, while respectfully utilizing nods to the sounds that came before them.

 Critically acclaimed Samantha Fish is such an artist.
 And her recent Double A-side “Watch It Die / Love Letters” will, without doubt, continues her ascension to the upper echelons of rock-virtuoso royalty.